R3D-LOLZ/NetworkNinja/README.md

 - Scan local networks to detect connected devices.
 - Display IP and MAC addresses.
 - Perform ARP spoofing to disconnect a device.
+## Disclaimer

+This tool is intended for educational purposes only.
+It should be used to learn about network scanning and ARP spoofing techniques in a controlled environment where you have permission to test.
+Unauthorized use of this tool against networks or devices without permission may be illegal and unethical.

 ## Installation